-I am a Postdoctoral Research Scientist in the Department of Computer Science at Columbia University.
-I am part of the Spoken Language Processing Group, directed by Dr. Julia Hirschberg.
+I was previously a Postdoctoral Research Scientist in the Department of Computer Science at Columbia University.

 Automatic identification of speaker traits such as gender, age and emotional state from speech is an important problem for personalized speech-driven services.
 In this work, we present a novel approach that leverages pitch feature trajectories with the goal of identifying the speaker’s gender with as little speech as possible.